ovavulov/mutations_sars2/README.md

 ### Plan

 1) Introduction to the PDB database and the basics of visualization of three-dimensional structures in PyMOL, search for mutation variants that increase affinity for ACE2.
-2) Selection of the most stable mutant variants of RBD (RBD-mut) with increased affinity using FoldX Docking of FDA-approved drug molecules using AutoDock and search for potential competitive inhibitors of selected RBD-mut, detailed analysis of the interaction of 3) selected ligands.
+2) Selection of the most stable mutant variants of RBD (RBD-mut) with increased affinity using FoldX.
+3) Docking of FDA-approved drug molecules using AutoDock and search for potential competitive inhibitors of selected RBD-mut, detailed analysis of the interaction of selected ligands.

 ### Results